-On and after the Effective, Vida or an affiliate shall service the Policies, pursuant to the terms of the New Management and Servicing Contract.
-There shall be a Quarterly Management and Servicing Fee for the services to be provided by Vida, payable in advance prior to the first day of every March, June, September and December, pro-rated for partial quarters, equal to 0.0875% of the amount of each Policy, pro-rated across all Fractional Interests attributable to such Policy.
+On and after the Effective, Vida and the General Partner, as appropriate, shall service the Policies, pursuant to the terms of the New Management and Servicing Contract.
+The form of New Management and Servicing Contract is attached to this Disclosure Statement as Exhibit G. There shall be a Quarterly Management and Servicing Fee, payable in advance prior to the first day of every March, June, September and December, pro-rated for partial quarters, equal to 0.0875% of the amount of each Policy, pro-rated across all Fractional Interests attributable to such Policy.
 Each Continuing Holder will be responsible for payment of its own individual Quarterly Fee.
-If any Continuing Holder fails to pay such Fee with respect to any Fractional Interests in full, as and when due, all Fractional Interests held by such Continuing Holder will become Defaulted Fractional Interests and the Continuing Holder will not have any further rights of any kind.
+If any Continuing Holder fails to pay such Fee with respect to any Fractional Interests in full, as and when due, such Fractional Interests will become Defaulted Fractional Interests and the Continuing Holder will not have any further rights of any kind.

-Vida will ensure transparency into all relevant Policy information for Continuing Holders and the Policy Fund relating to their invested life settlements, while complying with necessary privacy and HIPAA regulations.
-The specific management services and information to be provided by Vida, as well as further information about Vida, its expertise and experience in servicing policies, its principals and the information and reports to be made available to the Policy Fund and Continuing Holders, was set forth more fully above.
+Vida and the General Partner will ensure transparency into all relevant Policy information for Continuing Holders and the Policy Fund relating to their invested life settlements, while complying with necessary privacy and HIPAA regulations.
+The specific management services and information to be provided by Vida and the General Partner, as well as further information about Vida, its expertise and experience in servicing policies, its principals and the information and reports to be made available to the Policy Fund and Continuing Holders, was set forth more fully above.